WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 1. What is the main purpose of a duckbill/umbrella combination valve

-The main purpose is to combine low‑pressure air or fluid inlet with pressure relief in a single elastomeric component, reducing space and simplifying system design.
+The main purpose is to combine reverse-installed duckbill inlet for low-pressure air or fluid intake with umbrella pressure relief in a single elastomeric component, reducing space and simplifying system design.

 2. Can one combination valve handle both liquid and gas media